-The traditional Roman calendar associated this day with the Holy Name of Jesus -- that is, unless on a Sunday between the first and sixth of the month, don't ask me why.
+The traditional Roman calendar associates this day with the Holy Name of Jesus -- that is, unless on a Sunday that fell on the second, third, fourth, or fifth of the month, don't ask me why.
 Historically, the observance of this feast has been all over the place until nearly one hundred years ago.
 The circumcision of a newborn male under Jewish law must take place eight days after the child's birth, at which time he is given his name.
 Small wonder, then, that the Gospel readings for both feasts in the traditional Roman calendar are the same.
-Some Western traditions, such as Anglican and Lutheran, celebrate both on the first of January.
-This year, for reasons mentioned above, the feast occurs today on the traditional calendar -- but tomorrow on the reformed calendar.
-Again, don't ask me why.
+Some Western traditions, such as Anglican and Lutheran, celebrate both on the first of January -- you know, being the eighth day and all.

 Once I heard a comedian pose this important theological question: “If Jesus was Jewish, why did He have an Hispanic name?”
-That occasion aside, it gives us occasion to consider that the name "Jesus" was not an uncommon one in His day.
+That occasion aside, it gives us an occasion of our own, to consider that the name "Jesus" was not an uncommon one in His day.
 Brian Palmer writes for Slate:

 Many people shared the name.
 Christ's given name, commonly Romanized as Yeshua, was quite common in first-century Galilee.
 (Jesus comes from the transliteration of Yeshua into Greek and then English.)
 Archaeologists have unearthed the tombs of 71 Yeshuas from the period of Jesus' death.
 The name also appears 30 times in the Old Testament in reference to four separate characters -- including a descendant of Aaron who helped to distribute offerings of grain (2 Chronicles 31:15) and a man who accompanied former captives of Nebuchadnezzar back to Jerusalem (Ezra 2:2) ...